Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 College admissions is unpredictable, and college itself even more so.
 Students who can adapt when plans change and recover from setbacks show emotional maturity.

-Admissions officers look for evidence of resilience in essays and recommendations.
-These soft skills for students signal that a student can handle academic pressure, social transitions, and personal growth.
+Admissions officers look for this in essays and recommendations.
+These soft skills for students signal that a student can handle academic pressure, transitions, and growth.

 Curiosity goes beyond liking a subject.
-It shows up when students ask questions, seek deeper understanding, and connect ideas across disciplines.
+It shows up when students ask deeper questions, explore ideas independently, and connect concepts across disciplines.

 How Soft Skills Strengthen a College Application